Maurizio D'Angelo: Coaching

 Following his retirement in 2004, D'Angelo stayed at Chievo, joining the non-playing staff as assistant to new head coach Mario Beretta.
-However, despite a good start, Chievo found themselves to be in serious danger of relegation in the final Serie A weeks, and the club management decided to sack Beretta and appoint D'Angelo as caretaker for the three remaining matches.
-Under D'Angelo, Chievo ultimately managed to recover from their poor results, and escaped relegation in the end.
+However, despite a good start, Chievo found themselves in serious danger of relegation in the final Serie A weeks, and the club management decided to sack Beretta and appoint D'Angelo as caretaker for the three remaining matches.
+Under D'Angelo, Chievo ultimately managed to recover from their poor results and escaped relegation in the end.

 For the following season, D'Angelo returned to serve as Chievo's assistant coach, this time working alongside Giuseppe Pillon.
-He then served as team scout from October 2006 to June 2008, leaving Chievo in order to become head coach of Serie C2 team F.C.
+He then served as team scout from October 2006 to June 2008, leaving Chievo to become head coach of Serie C2 team F.C.
 Südtirol.
-He was however sacked only a few months later, on 12 November 2008, due to poor results.
+He was, however, sacked only a few months later, on 12 November 2008, due to poor results.

 In summer 2010, D'Angelo was hired as a part of the coaching staff at Juventus, serving as the assistant of new head coach Luigi Delneri.
 He stayed there the season out before he left the club.
-D'Angelo followed Delneri, when he was appointed as the new head coach of Hellas Verona on 1 December 2015.
+D'Angelo followed Delneri when he was appointed as the new head coach of Hellas Verona on 1 December 2015.
 D'Angelo became the technical coach of the club in Delneri's staff.
 He left the club again at the end of the season.

 D'Angelo joined the staff of Filippo Inzaghi at Venezia for the 2016/17 season as his assistant coach.
 On 13 June 2018 it was announced, Inzaghi would leave the club and continue with Bologna, where he took D'Angelo with him.
 On 28 January 2019, Inzaghi and his staff, including D'Angelo, were fired.
-Subsequently he kept working under Inzaghi's wing at Benevento, Brescia and Reggina.
+Subsequently he kept working under Inzaghi's wing at Benevento, Brescia, Reggina, Pisa and Palermo.